Domuska/sangz_server/readme.md

     collection-json

 When you clone the repository, the database should already be populated.
-In the root of sangz server, run: python -m jukebox.resources.
+In the root of sangz server, run: python -m jukebox.resources, or alternatively just python sangz.py.
 API is available in http://localhost:5000/sangz/api/<resouce_name>, for example, http://localhost:5000/sangz/api/playlist